Scripps Mercy Family Medicine Residency

 Behavioral medicine

 This rotation offers experience in psychiatric care.
-Residents are exposed to patients in a variety of clinical settings, including inpatient care, high school clinics and our own continuity clinics.
+Residents are exposed to patients in a variety of clinical settings, including inpatient consultation, high school clinics and our own continuity clinics.
 Residents become more familiar with management of common psychiatric diagnoses and community psychiatric resources.
+Assessment and management of substance use disorder is an important part of the behavioral health rotation.

-During the medicine and surgical subspecialties rotations, residents obtain diverse outpatient experience in such areas as dermatology, ophthalmology, head and neck surgery, cardiology, urology and HIV care.
-This rotation provides an important opportunity to become more comfortable with physical exam skills and common diagnoses, while also learning when it’s more appropriate to refer patients to specialists.
+During the medicine subspecialties rotation, residents obtain diverse outpatient experience in such areas as dermatology, ophthalmology, head and neck surgery, cardiology, endocrinology and HIV care.
+This rotation provides an important opportunity to become more comfortable with physical exam skills and common diagnoses, while also learning when it is appropriate to refer patients for specialty.

 Musculoskeletal and sports medicine

 Residents work alongside orthopedic surgeons and primary care sports medicine physicians at various sites, including our own continuity clinic, UCSD and Rady Children’s Hospital.
-Residents gain experience in musculoskeletal exams, joint injections, acute fracture/splint management and concussion evaluation and management.
-Residents also have opportunities to provide football sideline coverage at Castle Park High School and to work in the Sweetwater injury clinics.
+Residents gain experience in musculoskeletal exams, joint injections, managing acute fractures, splinting and concussions.
+Residents also have opportunities to provide football sideline coverage at local high schools and to work in the district injury clinics.

 Community medicine

-The community medicine rotation is the first rotation in our residency program.
+The community medicine rotation is the first rotation for all interns to begin their residency training.
 It allows residents to get to know Chula Vista and their colleagues.
 This rotation includes an orientation to our community resources, clinic sites and electronic medical records.
+Residents identify partnerships and resources available to address social determinants of health and work to reduce adverse health outcomes.
 You will meet continuity clinic patients whom you’ll continue to care for throughout your residency.
-It’s also a tradition for all residents to go to San Quintin, Baja, California, to lead a community health project and volunteer together at a clinic.
+By the end of the month, residents are prepared to develop and sustain community projects through a collective impact model throughout their three years of residency.
+It’s also a tradition for the intern class to cross the border and participate in a community health project and join a team to staff a clinic and provide primary care services.

-Residents help evaluate patients in the emergency department at Scripps Mercy Hospital Chula Vista.
-With the help of emergency medicine attending physicians, you’ll perform various procedures, including laceration repairs, incision with drainage and intubations.
+Residents evaluate patients in the emergency department at Scripps Mercy Hospital Chula Vista.
+With the help of emergency medicine attending physicians, you’ll perform various procedures, including laceration repairs, incision and drainage, paracentesis, and intubations.

-Family medicine residents work alongside pediatric residents, pediatric emergency medicine residents and pediatric emergency medicine physicians at Rady Children's Hospital.
+Family medicine residents work alongside pediatric residents, pediatric emergency medicine residents and pediatric emergency medicine physicians at Rady Children's Hospital as a second-year resident.
 You’ll receive extensive and diverse experience managing common childhood illnesses and higher-acuity situations.
 Residents also have an opportunity to perform procedures during dedicated procedure shifts.

 General surgery